 Natural fibers like cotton scrunch together during rapid drying.
 That’s why it’s important to know how fast your dryer dries.
 Gas dryers usually heat up faster and dry clothes more quickly than electric dryers.
 Permanent press typically works best on cotton tees and dresses.
 Heavier cotton items like towels and jeans can be dried on high heat.
 To prevent static buildup, add a Bounce® dryer sheet atop laundry in the dryer machine.

-Activewear and yoga pants
+Activewear and Stretchy Items